-Aspen's Douglas-fir Bark Beetles
+Aspen's Douglas-Fir Bark Beetles

 This Spring, Aspen Fire is working with with local partners (City of Aspen, Pitkin County, Aspen Skiing Company, Colorado State Forest Service, ACES, and USFS) to address the spread of bark beetles on the face of Aspen Mountain.
 Due to ongoing drought conditions, Douglas-fir beetle populations are likely to increase and detrimentally impact our forests near town.
-Click the link below to learn more about our local & collaborative mitigation efforts.

-Why is Aspen Fire involved?
+Why Is Aspen Fire Involved?

 Because wildfires behave differently in beetle-killed forests.

 Fires in beetle-killed areas are typically more severe, difficult to revegetate, and can experience high erosion.
 Red trees have greater fire risk than bare trees.
 In roughly 10 years, 80% of beetle-killed trees will fall and fire risk becomes extreme, especially during specific weather conditions.